 Bop It (1996)

 Though the handheld electronic game lacked flash, Bop It was still a pretty tense game.
 It yelled out commands for players to follow, like “Bop It,” “Pull It,” and “Twist It,” and had corresponding physical inputs on the device that could be manipulated.
 There were multiple game modes, and players would compete to win the most points.
-There’s a newer version of the game available for sale today with more modern commands like “drink it” and “selfie it,” but the original will always be hard to beat.
+You can still buy the game today, though it has a more modern design, but the original will always be hard to beat.
 Literally.

 Sony Aibo (1999)